2nd Avenue Deli: History

 The delicatessen's specialties include matzoh-ball soup, corned beef, pastrami, knishes, gefilte fish, cholent and other notables of Jewish cuisine.
 Despite the deli being under kosher supervision, most Orthodox Jews will not eat there because the restaurant is open on Shabbat.
+The restaurant is certified by the International Kosher Council and all meat is kosher but not all is glatt kosher.
+Pareve items are prepared on meat equipment.

 The original restaurant had a separate room decorated with memorabilia of Yiddish theatre actress Molly Picon, including posters, song sheets, photographs, etc. The new location has pictures of her on the walls for approximately one half of the dining area.
 The deli's original iconic neon sign is now installed in the City Reliquary in Williamsburg, Brooklyn.

 The deli is one of the few Jewish restaurants in the United States that still serves p'tcha (jellied calves' feet).
 Given the small and dwindling customer base, p'tcha is made to order upon request.

 Ranking

 In 2013, Zagat gave it a food rating of 23, and ranked it the 9th-best deli in New York City.
 It is rated 3 in the top 5 delis in New York.

 In 2021, the Financial Times ranked it as one of the “50 greatest food stores in the world.”